 The onboarding health dashboards update once every two hours.
 After you make a change to the integration you will need to re-test that portion of the integration and wait two hours for the changes to reflect.

-For example, if you update your CreateBooking route, you will need to test that route from the Reserve with Google frontend and wait two hours for the changes to reflect on the dashboard.
+For example, if you update your CreateBooking route, you will need to test that route from the Actions Center frontend and wait two hours for the changes to reflect on the dashboard.